aanderse/LdapRecord.com/source/docs/laravel/auth/testing.md

 Let's deconstruct what's going on here.

-The first line creates a new Directory Emulator for our LDAP connection named `default` inside of our `config/ldap.php` file.
-It returns a fake LDAP connection that we can use to indicate that the user we insert will successfully pass LDAP authentication:

 ```php
 $fake = DirectoryEmulator::setup('default');
 ```

-On the second line, we're creating a fake LDAP user who will be signing into our application.
-You'll notice that we assign the attributes that are inside of our `sync_attributes` specified inside of our `config/auth.php` file, as well as the users `objectguid`:
+This first line creates a new Directory Emulator for our LDAP connection named `default` inside of our `config/ldap.php` file.
+It returns a fake LDAP connection that we can use to indicate that the user we insert will successfully pass LDAP authentication:

 ```php
 $user = User::create([